arnaud-odet/Time-Series-Library/dl.md

     * Use of a scene (in our case, the limits of the field)
   * Differences :
     * Outputting various trajectories (which is not an issue)
-  * Reference datasets : 3/4, not systematically used in all papers
+  * Reference datasets : 6/7 (Argoverse 1 and 2, Kitti, Waymo, ETH, SDD), not systematically used in all papers
   * Activity : +
   * Code availability : ~
   * Metrics : Miss Rate, ADE, FDE